plusflabby/arma3-be/README.md

 ### arma3_be.SendCommand(Command)
 This function is to send a battleye command to your server. <br />
 The command must be a string. <br />
-See [Battleye Documentation](https://www.battleye.com/support/documentation/) for a list commands.
+See [Battleye Documentation](https://www.battleye.com/support/documentation/) for a list of commands.
 ```javascript
 //This command will globaly message players with "Hello world!"
 arma3_be.SendCommand("say -1 Hello world!").then(() => {